david-alliet/textadventure/README.md

 ## Installing and running the engine

 1. Download the engine js file
-1. Write your game following in following the proper data structure.
+1. Write your game following the proper data structure.
 1. Add the js file of the engine to your page and initialize the engine with your JSON game data variables.
 1. Optionally program an object with publicly exposed functions to extend the functionality of the engine.